USSiamaboat/polytuplet-loss/README.md

 ## Preprocessing
 Text data is minimally cleaned before being reshaped and tokenized appropriately for the various pretrained models.

 Data is either mixed or unmixed.
 Mixed data preserves the ordering of answers in the raw data.
 Unmixed data minimally reorders answers such that the correct answer is always presented last.
-Both mixed and unmixed data is generated for each configuration.
+Both mixed and unmixed data are generated for each configuration.

 Cleaning can be completed by executing the following command: